Patient Instructions After Vasectomy

 - Light blood in the semen is normal in the first few ejaculations after your vasectomy, and no cause for concern.

 - For the entire first week, avoid any exertion, exercise, extensive walking, climbing, jogging, or sports, etc.

 - When pain and tenderness are minimal, you may return to your usual activity but on the first day back start off at ½ your usual workout if you feel up to it.

 - In general, avoid lifting more than 15 lbs in the first week.

 - It is normal to have some discoloration of the skin (blue and black) around the puncture site a few days after your vasectomy.
 This will gradually go away.

 - You might notice a lump on each side of your scrotum after your vasectomy for the new few weeks That is a scar where we cut and sealed your vas.
 It usually feels like a knot the size of a pea and may swell to the size of a marble and be tender for a few weeks after the procedure but then becomes smaller and non-tender.

 Because you are not sterile right after your vasectomy, temporary birth control is needed until a follow-up semen analysis confirms that no sperm are present.
 You will be given instructions on how to get your sperm tested.

-The medical literature quotes up to 30% noncompliance with testing, but it is critical that you get tested as instructed so that you know for sure that your vasectomy worked as expected.
+It is critical that you get tested as instructed so that you know for sure that your vasectomy worked as expected.

 Confirm Vasectomy Effectiveness